 One of the most aggressive summer weeds in Georgia is crabgrass.
 It will put even the best pre-emergent weed control products to the test.
 Once it arrives, it quickly eats up half of your yard.
 That’s especially frustrating for homeowners who thought they were properly treating their lawns to prevent it from sprouting.

-The problem is that many of the best pre-emergent weed control products are mislabeled for the weeds you’re trying to fight.
+The problem is that many producers mislabel the best pre-emergent weed control products for the weeds you’re trying to fight.
 While many sprout at 52 degrees, crabgrass germinates at 50.
 Therefore, the time to apply your pre-emergent treatment may be weeks earlier than you realize.
 Those in the Cummings area should be safe applying treatments in early March.
 However, many in the southern part of the state would have missed the ball by then.

 Winter Weed Control: When to Apply the Best Pre-Emergent Weed Control Products